KQM-git/TCL/characters/anemo/traveler-anemo.md

 {% endtab %}

 {% tab title="Palm Vortex" %}
-A **Vortex** is formed, dealing continuous Anemo DMG to nearby opponents.
+Grasping the wind's might, you form a vortex of vacuum in your palm, causing continuous **Anemo** DMG to opponents in front of you.
-The **Vortex** explodes when the skill duration ends, dealing more Anemo DMG over a larger area.
+The vacuum vortex explodes when the skill duration ends, causing a greater amount of Anemo DMG over a larger area.

+**Hold**
-**Hold:** DMG and AoE will gradually increase
+DMG and AoE will gradually increase.

+**Elemental Absorption**
-If the **Vortex** comes into contact with Hydro/Pyro/Cryo/Electro, it will deal additional elemental DMG of that type.
-This only occurs once per use.
+If the vortex comes into contact with Hydro/Pyro/Cryo/Electro, it will deal additional elemental DMG of that type.
+Elemental Absorption may only occur once per use.

 | Attribute | Tap | Hold |
 | :--- | :--- | :--- |